 - By what users need

-Any enabled method can be configured as first-factor or second-factor authentication in the identity pool sign-in settings.
+Any enabled method can be configured as first-factor or second-factor authentication in the user directory sign-in settings.

 | Method | Description | User needs |